Planning your next fundraising video? Look at your donor cultivation cycle. Where could you use a boost? Here are 10 ideas to get you rolling.

 7. Campaign fundraising videos

 Kick off your capital campaign with a strong fundraising video.
 Use video again at the mid-point to report results and keep the momentum going.
 And when you finish, have a heartfelt thank you video ready that points to the new future.

 8. Special Event videos

-Great idea to try: To gather more footage, ask participants to shoot video on their phones and send you the footage.
+Great idea to try: To gather more footage, ask participants to send you footage they shoot video on their phones.

 9. Email campaign videos and eNews

 Video brings appeals and web pages to life.
 Just adding the word “video” in the subject line increases open rates.

 Look up stats for video marketing.
 Over half of marketing professionals worldwide say video has the best ROI.
 You often read: